SEMO-GABD/SEMO-GABD.github.io/notes/notes01.md

 During this course, you will write some code.
 Your code may even work.
 You may think you can do better.
 You pursue a thread of an idea, and edit your code.
 You follow that thread down the rabbit hole, and write even more code.
 You test your code and realize it does not do what you wanted.
 The Mad Hatter laughs at you.
 You try to back out of the rabbit hole but you are lost.
 You have a jumble of non-working code that even a hookah-smoking caterpillar cannot understand.

 You can avoid [falling through the looking glass](https://en.wikipedia.org/wiki/Alice%27s_Adventures_in_Wonderland) by using Git.
-Git is a [version control system](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) that tracks the changes you make to files through time.
+Git is a [version control system](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) (VCS) that tracks the changes you make to files through time.
 You can go back in time to any previous version.
 You can branch into a copy of a working program to try a new idea.
 Does your new code work?
 Awesome, merge it into to the main file.
 Disaster?
 No problem, because the original is intact.
 You laugh at the Mad Hatter and seek further adventures with the White Rabbit.

 You may have used some form of version control when writing a report.
 You start the report, then you make a copy, add a date or version number, edit the copy, then make another copy with a new date or version number.
 You may have multiple copies spread across flash drives or even emailed to yourself.
 Git makes that process much more efficient, in terms of time and storage.

 [GitHub](https://github.com/) is a hosting service where you can store and access all of the projects that you maintain by Git version control.
 I use Git and Github to maintain all of [my course materials](https://github.com/mtaylor-semo) and other bits of code that I write.

-This course is run through GitHub.
-You can view the repository.
+I am using GitHub tools and web services to manage this course.
+We will touch on the basics of version control for this course but we will not go very far down the rabbit ho;e.

 Git and GitHub have a bit of a learning curve so we'll focus on it first.
 You will get soon get familiar with the basics of Git.
 Also, RStudio integrates well with Git and GitHub, which makes version control of your R projects very easy.